How to Reset a Disabled iPad Using 3 Ways

 3. Can I back up the disabled iPad?

-4. How to factory reset iPad without iTunes?
+4. How can I reset an iPad without iTunes?

-We recommend opting for third-party software like Unlockit iPhone to reset the iPad quickly without iTunes or iCloud.
-This solution is much simpler than others.
+If you prefer not to use iTunes, third-party software like Unlockit iPhone provides a simpler alternative to reset the iPad without requiring iTunes or iCloud.

 Conclusion